sigstore/architecture-docs/client-spec.md

 For Sigstore clients that expose a command-line interface, the following discovery order is RECOMMENDED:

 1. Use whatever verification materials are supplied explicitly by the user.
-For example, if the client has flags and/or environment variables for configuring bundles and/or detached verification materials, these should take precedence over any implicitly discovered materials.
+For example, if the client has flags and/or environment variables for configuring bundles, these should take precedence over any implicitly discovered materials.
 2. If no explicit inputs are given: for a given file `input`, attempt to discover `{input}.sigstore.json`.
 If `{input}.sigstore.json` is present, attempt to use it for verification.
 3. If `{input}.sigstore.json` is not present, attempt to discover `{input}.sigstore` and use it for verification.